30 Ways to Boost Student-School Connectedness for Better Mental Health

 Technology Activities Include:

-24. Interactive games reinforce math, spelling, phonetic, and reading skills.
+23. Use online discussion tools for students and teachers.24.
+Interactive games reinforce math, spelling, phonetic, and reading skills.

 25. Leverage social networking sites that enable educators and students to network, create, share, and learn from each other.
 Some examples include Brainly, Edublog, Litpick, and Edmodo.
 This article has a range of social media sites and apps for incorporating technology into the classroom and remote learning.